I was flattered to be interviewed by Lane Kennedy, the co-leader of the San Francisco Mompreneurs group and featured as the June Mompreneur.

 What was your career prior to becoming a mompreneur?

 My first career was as an International Primary School Teacher.
-Since then I’ve been lucky to work in lots of different fields, including starting my own Corporate Yoga business in Sydney and working as a Recruiter.
+Since then I’ve been lucky to work in lots of different fields, including starting my own Corporate Yoga business in Sydney and working as a Recruiter for Early Childhood Education.

 Why do you want start your own business?